Chapter 16:

 No response?

-I continued feeling my way through the cave, one arm forward, one hand scaling the wall, one feet forward, feeling the flooring.
+I crept forward, one hand trailing the wall, one foot cautiously feeling the ground.

 A deep grumbling voice responded.
 I didn’t catch what they said.
 I couldn’t see him clearly.
 I only heard the scratch of his claws tearing at the roots above.
-He carved an exit with swift movements, dim light from the dense thicket gracing my sight with a gentle wake up.
+He carved an exit with swift movements.

-‘Princess, if Commandant Mede or Celphi gets gravely injured, or worst, you would be most hurt by this.’
+'Princess, if Commandant Mede or Celphi falls, you will be the one most hurt.'

 At this point, I shouldn’t be surprised with whatever creature I meet now.